asher-epstein-42/objdetector/README.md

 Provides options for verbose mode (detailed output) and image display during the search.
 Offers an advanced search option for increased accuracy (at the cost of longer processing time).
 Automatically creates a folder to store the extracted object screenshots.

 Usage:
+Installation: Before running the script, make sure to install the required packages using pip:

+pip install ultralytics
+pip install opencv-python

 Specify the object you want to search for.
 Provide the directory path where you want to perform the search.